ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # The connect-udp-bind Header Field {#hdr}

-The "connect-udp-bind" header field’s value is an Integer.
-It is set as the Context ID allocated for Bound UDP Proxying; see {{contextid}}.
+The "connect-udp-bind" header field’s value is a boolean set to true.
 Any other value type MUST be handled as if the field were not present by the recipients (for example, if this field is defined multiple times, its type becomes a List and therefore is to be ignored).
 This document does not define any parameters